Jude 01:5-7 (NLT)

 There are two versions of this scene:

-01) Previous page – The fallen angels are green in colour.
+01) (Previous page) Jude 01 – Danger of false teachers – Scene 02 – Angels in prison (Green version).
+The fallen angels are green in colour.
 This version is a little harder to make out, as both the background (cool blues) & fallen angels (greens) are similar in colour contrast.
 I was keen to draw fallen angels in that green colour though!

-02) This page – The fallen angels are red in colour.
+02) (This page) Jude 01 – Danger of false teachers – Scene 02 – Angels in prison (Green version).
+The fallen angels are red in colour.
 This version has a naturally higher colour contrast, since the background is cool blues, whilst the fallen angels are warm reds.
 The high contrast between the warm reds & cool blues thus makes it easier to see the various elements in the scene.

 This picture is inspired by verse 5 “… the angels who did not stay within the limits of authority God gave them but left the place where they belonged.
 God has kept them securely chained in prisons of darkness, waiting for the great day of judgment.”